-My current project, supported by a grant from the National Science Foundation, investigates how cases of identity theft get resolved.
+My current book project, supported by a grant from the National Science Foundation, investigates how cases of identity theft get resolved.
 I explore the experiences of victims and professionals as they negotiate data disputes and their aftermath, using those experiences to help us better understand how organizations link data to people as well as the implications of those processes–and personal data–for the everyday lives of those they target.
-I also recently finished an earlier project (with Ramina Sotoudeh) on the cultural logics organizing attitudes toward social groups in American society.

 Beyond research, I have extensive experience serving on the teaching teams for a range of undergraduate and graduate courses–including introductory sociology, research methods, quantitative methods, and Calculus–as well as advising undergraduate- and graduate-level theses.